 Marketing Mix Analysis

-A GEE statistical technique was applied to 10 brands over a 5-year period for a large manufacturer.
-The analysis provided marketing intelligence to the company by showing the impact of various promotions, radio and TV, and other advertising spend on sales.
-We also built a prediction simulator that allows the company to input an amount of money into one of several types of spend and see the predicted sales that would result from that spend.
+Ultimately, the client was able to look at all ten of their brands and rank-order the revenue impact that various promotions had (e.g., radio, TV, print, etc.) over the five-year period investigated.
+In addition to this marketing intelligence, we also built a prediction simulator that still allows the company to input an amount of money into one of several types of spend and see the predicted revenue that would result from that spend.

 Developed an Interactive Presentation for Sales Team